rfromthecastle/por-laos-2024/README.md

 # Scripts for the 2024 Laos malaria prevention of re-establishment stratification

-## Prerequisites
-The following datasets need to be pre-downloaded and prepared for the geographic extent of Laos.

-- Airport locations in shapefile format
-- Health facility catchment areas in shapefile format (download from GeoPrism Registry (http://laogpr.moh.gov.la/#/registry/master-lists?typeCode=HF) and generate Voronoi polygons in QGIS)
-- International border checkpoints in shapefile format
-- Railway stations in shapefile format
-- Shuttle Radar Topography Mission Digital Elevation Model in GeoTIFF format (download from NASA EarthData and stitch together in QGIS)

 ## Datasets
 | Variable | Data source | Dataset | File format | Frequency / Currency | Resolution |  Preparation |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |